lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

      * In ad-click prediction labels are obtained whenever an advert is clicked.

+# Annotation

 * Often we have to employ human annotators to label the data.

     * E.g. in ImageNet, the breakthrough deep learning result was annotated using Amazon's Mechanical Turk.
 (AI?)

+* Without large scale human input, would not have the breakthrough results in AI we have today.

 # Annotation

-* Without large scale human input, would not have the breakthrough results in AI we have today.

 * Some tasks *easier* to annotate than *others.